sdr999/Analyzing-Student-Attributes-for-Career-Success/README.md

 -Business Case Document: A documented justification for the project, outlining the benefits, costs, and risks associated with the analysis, providing stakeholders with a rationale for the preferred solution.

 **Project Scope:**

-Data Collection and Preprocessing: Gather and preprocess the dataset containing various attributes for each student, ensuring data integrity and quality.
+-Data Collection and Preprocessing: Gather and preprocess the dataset containing various attributes for each student, ensuring data integrity and quality.

-Descriptive Analysis: Conduct descriptive statistical analysis to understand the distribution and characteristics of student attributes like GPA, event participation, career aspirations, Python programming experience, and family income.
+-Descriptive Analysis: Conduct descriptive statistical analysis to understand the distribution and characteristics of student attributes like GPA, event participation, career aspirations, Python programming experience, and family income.

-GPA Variation Among Colleges: Analyze the variation in GPA among different colleges and present the top 5 colleges with the highest average GPAs.
+-GPA Variation Among Colleges: Analyze the variation in GPA among different colleges and present the top 5 colleges with the highest average GPAs.

-Student Experience with Python: Examine the distribution of students' experience with Python programming and determine the percentage of students with Python skills.
+-Student Experience with Python: Examine the distribution of students' experience with Python programming and determine the percentage of students with Python skills.

-Family Income Analysis: Calculate the average family income of the students and identify its relationship with academic performance and career aspirations.
+-Family Income Analysis: Calculate the average family income of the students and identify its relationship with academic performance and career aspirations.

-Event Participation and Success Correlation: Investigate the connection between students' event participation and their success in securing internships/jobs.
+-Event Participation and Success Correlation: Investigate the connection between students' event participation and their success in securing internships/jobs.

-Outliers in Courses Completed: Identify outliers in the quantity attribute (number of courses completed) to understand any potential patterns or anomalies.
+-Outliers in Courses Completed: Identify outliers in the quantity attribute (number of courses completed) to understand any potential patterns or anomalies.

 **Out of Scope (Planned for Future Development Stages):**

-Predictive Analysis: Building predictive models to forecast student success in internships/jobs based on various attributes.
+-Predictive Analysis: Building predictive models to forecast student success in internships/jobs based on various attributes.
 This may include machine learning algorithms for classification or regression tasks.

-Deep Dive into Career Aspirations: Conducting in-depth analysis of students' career aspirations and their alignment with different industries or job roles.
+-Deep Dive into Career Aspirations: Conducting in-depth analysis of students' career aspirations and their alignment with different industries or job roles.

-Longitudinal Analysis: Analyzing data over multiple years to track student performance and success trends over time.
+-Longitudinal Analysis: Analyzing data over multiple years to track student performance and success trends over time.

-Text Analysis of Resumes: Employing natural language processing techniques to analyze the content of resumes and extract valuable information.
+-Text Analysis of Resumes: Employing natural language processing techniques to analyze the content of resumes and extract valuable information.

-External Data Integration: Incorporating external data sources, such as industry trends or job market reports, to provide additional context for the analysis.
+-External Data Integration: Incorporating external data sources, such as industry trends or job market reports, to provide additional context for the analysis.

-User Interface Development: Creating a user-friendly interface to visualize and interact with the analysis results for students and recruiters.
+-User Interface Development: Creating a user-friendly interface to visualize and interact with the analysis results for students and recruiters.

-Recommendation Engine: Developing a recommendation engine to suggest tailored improvement strategies for students based on their individual attributes and goals.
+-Recommendation Engine: Developing a recommendation engine to suggest tailored improvement strategies for students based on their individual attributes and goals.